Centralized Logging & Log Aggregation

 3. Log Aggregation

-Centralized logging also includes the ability to consolidate logs from different sources, in different formats in a way that can help team members search, analyze, visualize log data.
+A truly centralized log management system will automatically aggregate logs from different sources and various formats in a way that team members search, analyze, visualize log data.
 The log lines need to be displayed in order and no lines should be missing so that a user can jump to specific moments in time to see log details from all sources and servers.
-A successful centralized log management tool will have fast live tail, so you can see the log lines in real-time as it comes in.
+An effective centralized log management tool will have fast live tail, so you can see the log lines in real-time as they are collected.
 The ability to efficiently index the logs at this point in the process will result in faster search results.

 4. Log Analysis

 Log analysis plays a large part in any successful logging system, and will include various features to streamline logging processes, provide value, and actionable insights across all activity.
-This includes custom parsing, log visualization, smart alerting with context, and even role-based access controls so the right personnel only sees logs that pertain to them.
-This helps your organization pinpoint issues, determine trends, find, and resolve issues in real-time.
+Custom log parsing, log visualization, smart alerting with context, and even role-based access controls are some of the features the right log analyzer should encompass, so the right personnel sees the logs that pertain to them.
+A full suite of tools will help your organization make use of all log data in order to pinpoint issues, determine trends, search, and resolve issues in real-time.

 3 Levels of Log Management & Which is Best

 You’re at the first step If you’re logging and checking the files locally for your production application.
 Awareness is important and getting all the info you need to maintain an application in production will help when something unexpected happens.
 As the log files grow from megabytes to terabytes, grep will start taking a long time to hop to the moment in time when the problem occurred, so will trying to correlate different files to find out where in the stack the root problem is.